mfadlihs/simple-spa/README.md

 #First Single Page App

 hello this is my first one page application project.
-I built it with React framework. you can try it by visiting the website (https://mfadlihs.github.io/simple-spa)
+I built it with ReactJS. you can try it by visiting the website (https://mfadlihs.github.io/simple-spa)